grahamfalconer/CV/README.md

 #### Your University / College (start_date to end_date)

-University of Birmingham - Geography (BA) 2016-2019
+**University of Birmingham - Geography (BA) 2016-2019**

-During my time at the University of Birmingham I developed skills in:
+During my time at the University of Birmingham I achieved a 2:1 and developed skills in:
   - Data collection & sampling
   - Data Analysis
   - Data manipulation and presentation

-Sutton Valence School - (A-levels)Geography, Business, Economics - 2014-2016
+**Sutton Valence School - (A-levels)Geography, Business, Economics - 2014-2016**

 During my time at Sutton Valence school:
   - I Developed skills in public speaking and entrepreneurship